uiua-lang/uiua/site/text/design.md

 Finally, I switched to the current model, which resembles J's Boxed array model.
 While you can do something resembling J's `box <` using [`box`](/docs/box) (and `open >` with [`un`](/docs/un)[`box`](/docs/box)), I designed functions like [`partition`](/docs/partition) and [`group`](/docs/group) to allow selecting uniformly-shaped rows from a non-uniform list in an effort to minimize interaction with jagged data.

-The fact that the stack is always available also makes putting non-uniform data in arrays less necessary.
+The fact that Uiua functions can both take and return multiple values also makes putting non-uniform data in arrays less necessary.

 ## The Glyphs